Ezward/Esp32CameraRover2/docs/rover_control.md

 - TODO: document how to get wifi address of ESP32 (turn off wheel encoders and get address from serial monitor; use wifi router to fix rover's DHCP ip address in the router)

-### 4 Button Turtle Control
+### Turtle Control
-In 4 button Turtle control mode, the rover has 4 movement commands; forward, turn left, turn right, and reverse.
+In 4-button Turtle control mode, the rover has 4 movement commands; forward, turn left, turn right, and reverse.
 The speed command sets the speed of the motors.
 So when a direction command is given, the speed is based on the most recent speed command.
 Finally there is the stop command, which will stop the motors.
 - forward
 - turn left
 - turn right